 How do these windows compare based on their warranties?

 Overall, both Marvin and Renewal by Andersen offer similar warranties for their windows.
-The biggest difference is that RBA offers a 2-year installation coverage where the cost of installation and labor is not included in Marvin’s warranty.
+The biggest difference is that RBA offers a 2-year installation coverage where the installation and labor cost is not included in Marvin’s warranty.

 Some exclusions in RBA, like water infiltration, are not excluded from Marvin’s warranty.
 Both have very similar coverage.